ZarehD/QRCoder-ImageSharp/readme.md

 Because of the System.Drawing assembly does not suport [non-Windows](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only) plattforms, QRCoder-ImageSharp is using the [ImageSharp](https://github.com/SixLabors/ImageSharp) assembly to support more plattforms.

+## Differences in this fork of QRCoder-ImageSharp
+- Timely updates to nuget package, especially when they address vulnerabilities.

 ## Differences between QRCoder and QRCoder-ImageSharp

 - QRCoder-ImageSharp is using ImageSharp instead of System.Drawing